newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Contest Ticket

 If you choose to pay the traffic ticket, it may be considered the equivalent of pleading guilty to the citation.
 This may imply that you have consented to accept responsibility for the violation and agreed to all associated penalties, including all fines, fees, and surcharges arising from this plea.
-It may also translate to waiving your right to challenge the ticket in court, and it may appear as a conviction on your record.
+It may also translate to waiving your right to challenge the ticket in court, which may appear as a conviction on your record.

 If a court appearance is not required, the ticket can be paid in person at the court clerk's office, via mail, or online.
-If you choose to do this, you will need the ticket citation number, your driver's license, and proof of insurance.
+If you choose to do this, you will need the ticket citation number, driver's license, and proof of insurance.
 Different courts may require different forms of payment, so verify with the particular court before proceeding to make the payment.

-If a court appearance is required, the first appearance (arraignment) will be where you will enter your GUILTY plea before the judge and acquiesce to pay off your fines and associated charges.
-Your ticket cannot be paid off beforehand if a court appearance is required.
-This will be seen as a conviction and will result in points being added to your driving record.
+If a court appearance is required, the first appearance (arraignment) will be where you will enter your GUILTY plea before the judge and agree to pay off your fines and associated charges.
+If a court appearance is required, your ticket cannot be paid off beforehand.
+This will be seen as a conviction and result in points added to your driving record.

 Contesting a Traffic Ticket in New Jersey